 It was hoped to target leader funding straight away, but planning permission, land registry and match funding all had to be in place for this.
 The Leader fund closed in 2014 and we were not in a position to access any funding at that time.

-We started making preparations to apply for the next round of Leader funding, which opened in early 2017.
-In 2015 we appointed an engineer and applied for planning permission for the redevelopment project, and we worked with the owners of the building (the Diocesan trust) to get the land registry irregularities ironed out and have a long-term lease drawn up and registered.
+2015 We started making preparations to apply for the next round of Leader funding, which opened in early 2017.
+In 2015 we appointed a consulting engineer and applied for planning permission for the redevelopment project, and we worked with the owners of the building (the Diocesan trust) to get the land registry irregularities ironed out and have a long-term lease drawn up and registered.

 The redevelopment project proposed to build an extension, modernise and upgrade the existing building, develop a purpose built permanent stage area and to surface the carpark and install street lighting.
 Anticipating we would not getting funding to deliver all of the project in one go, the project was broken into 4 phases to allow us to apply for available funding.
 We had planned to apply for Leader funding of €200,000 for the 1st phase of development.
 In preparation for our Leader funding application, in 2017 we employed a quantity surveyor to prepare a cost estimate for the project and were shocked to find our first phase would cost over €400,000, and the overall redevelopment would cost over €750,000.

 Feeling deflated, we had that moment where everyone on the committee looked blankly at each other and considered walking away.
 We even talked about scaling back the project and doing a quick refurbishment job rather than taking on the huge task of completely overhauling and extending the building, but thankfully with time we came to terms with the numbers and agreed a smaller project would not deliver the project that was needed to service our community into the future.
 A major redevelopment project was the only show in town!